St. John’s, Canada

 Targeting LEED® Silver

-The 5-storey, 470,000 ft2 new Core Science Facility will house modern research and teaching facilities, wet and dry laboratories facilities, and office administration areas to support advanced fundamental and applied research in biochemistry and molecular biology (including genomics, proteomics, cell biology, biotechnology and biophysics), physical sciences (chemistry, physics and earth sciences) and encourage collaboration and multi-disciplinary research.
+The five-storey, 440,000 ft² Core Science Facility will house modern research and teaching facilities, wet and dry laboratories facilities, and office administration areas to support advanced fundamental and applied research in biochemistry and molecular biology (including genomics, proteomics, cell biology, biotechnology, and biophysics), physical sciences (chemistry, physics, and earth sciences) and encourage collaboration and multi-disciplinary research.
+The building is targeting LEED Silver.

-Challenge: Provide a structural system compatible with research and teaching laboratory space and local construction practices.
+Challenge: Providing a structural system compatible with research and teaching laboratory space and local construction practices.